 Let go of abusive relationships – people stay in abusive relationships for all sorts of reasons: financial, inertia, fear of the unknown.
 If your primary relationship isn’t supportive now, you might start thinking of different options.
 These diseases place a huge burden on relationships.
 If it’s not going well now, it might very well get worse.
 The emotional and mental strain from being in an abusive relationship is enormous.

 I would have listened to my body more and respected it when it needed to rest.
 I definitely would not have kept going when it was screaming at me to stop.
 I would have left my job far, far sooner.
 I would have worried less about trying to appear “normal” for friends and family.
 Curiosity

-Learn how to ask for help – self-reliance isn’t the virtue it was.
+Learn how to ask for help – self-reliance has it’s virtues but when you’re ill and need help it can get in the way.
 You might have been someone who enjoyed helping others.
-You can’t do that much any more but you can give that gift to others.
-You may very well have people around you who would love to help out with shopping, driving you to doctor’s appointments, cleaning house.
+If so, now you can give that gift to others – and allow them to help you.
+You may have people around you who would help out with shopping, driving you to doctor’s appointments, cleaning your house or yard.
+Asking for help can be hard – but both parties can derive support from it.
 Remember that people are not mind readers.
 Don’t be afraid to ask for help.

 I would have accepted my illness and found a way to reduce the stress in my life.
 It is easier said than done, but in my case, I believe it would have made a huge difference.
 Jayne

 Give Yourself a Break – having an illness does not mean something is wrong with you or that you are damaged or broken.
 It simply means something has gone wrong with your body.
 Instead of beating yourself and your body up for getting ill, try and accept it.
 People get ill all the time and everybody gets ill at some point.